-- <15> Section 3.1.5.1: In Windows NT 4.0 operating system and Windows 2000 Server, the ValidationLevel is NETLOGON_VALIDATION_SAM_INFO2. - <16> Section 3.1.5.1: If the DC returns a failure code, Windows fails the logon attempt.
-Other failure codes are also returned based on the policy (for a list of error codes, see [MS-ERREF]), and all of them result in logon failure. - When a Windows XP NETLOGON client talks with a Windows 2000 Server DC, Netlogon is responsible for negotiating the minimal ValidationLevel that is supported.
+<15> Section 3.1.5.1: In Windows NT 4.0 operating system and Windows 2000 Server, the ValidationLevel is NETLOGON_VALIDATION_SAM_INFO2.

+<16> Section 3.1.5.1: If the DC returns a failure code, Windows fails the logon attempt.
+Other failure codes are also returned based on the policy (for a list of error codes, see [MS-ERREF]), and all of them result in logon failure.

+When a Windows XP NETLOGON client talks with a Windows 2000 Server DC, Netlogon is responsible for negotiating the minimal ValidationLevel that is supported.
 This negotiated ValidationLevel is used, and the corresponding validation information is returned, as specified in [MS-NRPC] section 3.5.4.5.1.
-Note that the NETLOGON_VALIDATION_SAM_INFO4 structure is a superset of the NETLOGON_VALIDATION_SAM_INFO2 structure. - <17> Section 3.1.5.2: msDS-UserAllowedNTLMNetworkAuthentication and msDS-ServiceAllowedNTLMNetworkAuthentication are not supported by Windows 2000 Server, Windows Server 2003, Windows Server 2008, Windows Server 2018 R2, Windows Server 2012, or Windows Server 2012 R2. - <18> Section 3.1.5.2: Windows versions of APDS do not use the NetrLogonSamLogonEx method.
-Windows uses NetrLogonSamLogonWithFlags (Opnum 45) instead. - <19> Section 3.1.5.2: In Windows NT and Windows 2000 Server, the default ValidationLevel is NETLOGON VALIDATION SAM INFO2. - <20> Section 3.1.5.2: In Windows 2000 Server, if AllowComputerLogon is not set, the K bit of LogonInformation.LogonNetwork.Identity.ParameterControl is not set.
-In Windows NT, NTLM servers never set the K bit. - <21> Section 3.1.5.2: In Windows NT, the DC cannot authenticate computer accounts. - <22> Section 3.1.5.2: In Windows NT, the DC cannot authenticate domain controller computer accounts. - <23> Section 3.1.5.2: When a Windows XP NETLOGON client talks with a Windows 2000 Server DC, Netlogon is responsible for negotiating the minimal ValidationLevel that is supported.
+Note that the NETLOGON_VALIDATION_SAM_INFO4 structure is a superset of the NETLOGON_VALIDATION_SAM_INFO2 structure.

+<17> Section 3.1.5.2: msDS-UserAllowedNTLMNetworkAuthentication and msDS-ServiceAllowedNTLMNetworkAuthentication are not supported by Windows 2000 Server, Windows Server 2003, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, or Windows Server 2012 R2.

+<18> Section 3.1.5.2: Windows does not use the NetrLogonSamLogonEx method.
+Windows uses NetrLogonSamLogonWithFlags (Opnum 45) instead.

+<19> Section 3.1.5.2: In Windows NT and Windows 2000 Server, the default ValidationLevel is NETLOGON_VALIDATION_SAM_INFO2.

+<20> Section 3.1.5.2: In Windows 2000 Server, if AllowComputerLogon is not set, the K bit of LogonInformation.LogonNetwork.Identity.ParameterControl is not set.
+In Windows NT, NTLM servers never set the K bit.

+<21> Section 3.1.5.2: In Windows NT, the DC cannot authenticate computer accounts.

+<22> Section 3.1.5.2: When a Windows XP NETLOGON client talks with a Windows 2000 Server DC, Netlogon is responsible for negotiating the minimal ValidationLevel that is supported.
 This negotiated ValidationLevel is used, and the corresponding validation information is returned, as specified in [MS-NRPC] section 2.2.1.4.17.
-Note that the NETLOGON_VALIDATION_SAM_INFO4 structure is a superset of the NETLOGON_VALIDATION_SAM_INFO2 structure. - On Windows Server operating system DCs, except for Windows NT, the user information contained in the NETLOGON_VALIDATION_SAM_INFO4 structure is obtained by querying Active Directory. - <24> Section 3.1.5.2.1: The ParameterControl field provides an extensibility point for software providers.
-On Windows 2000 operating system, subauthentication packages are installed by default. - <25> Section 3.3: The validation protocol uses the generic pass-through mechanism, as specified in [MS-NRPC] section 3.2.4.1.
+Note that the NETLOGON_VALIDATION_SAM_INFO4 structure is a superset of the NETLOGON_VALIDATION_SAM_INFO2 structure.

+Except for Windows NT, the user information contained in the NETLOGON_VALIDATION_SAM_INFO4 structure is obtained by querying Active Directory.

+<23> Section 3.1.5.2.1: On Windows 2000 operating system, subauthentication packages are installed by default.

+<24> Section 3.3: The validation protocol uses the generic pass-through mechanism, as specified in [MS-NRPC] section 3.2.4.1.
 The Digest validation server is always a domain controller, and the Digest authentication client can be a member server of a domain or another DC in the same forest.
-The DC can also contact another DC in the same forest by using the DIGEST VALIDATION REQ and DIGEST VALIDATION RESP exchange, if the user's account is located in a different domain than that of the DC that receives the request.
-Windows clients do not support digest in this manner. - <26> Section 3.3.4: During the Digest authentication exchange (as specified in [RFC2617] and [RFC2831]), the Digest server initiates the Digest validation exchange with the DC.
-This transaction that is initiated by the Digest server does not have direct access to the user's password and relies on the DC to validate the digest input data sent by the client. - <27> Section 3.3.5.1: Windows 2000 Server can send other AlgType values. - <28> Section 3.3.5.2: Windows 2000 Server will not fail the DIGEST_VALIDATION_REQ request.
+The DC can also contact another DC in the same forest by using the DIGEST_VALIDATION_REQ and DIGEST_VALIDATION_RESP exchange, if the user's account is located in a different domain than that of the DC that receives the request.
+Windows clients do not support digest in this manner.

+<25> Section 3.3.5.1: Windows 2000 Server can send other AlgType values.

+<26> Section 3.3.5.2: Windows 2000 Server will not fail the DIGEST_VALIDATION_REQ request.